Kansas roads could take longer to clear this winter

-TOPEKA (KSNT) – Staffing shortages could affect how roads are cleared during bad weather this winter, according to the Kansas Department of Transportation.
+TOPEKA, Kan.
+(KSNT) – Staffing shortages could affect how roads are cleared during bad weather this winter.

 “KDOT is facing significant staffing shortages in some areas and will work proactively to clear Kansas highways by shifting crews to affected areas and pretreating highways and bridges whenever possible,” said Secretary Julie Lorenz.
 “Our snowplow operators work 12-hour shifts and do their best to keep the roads open and the public moving.”

-KDOT said in a statement Tuesday they did not have enough equipment operators, in particular, snowplow operators for the upcoming winter.
-According to KDOT they as much as 30% short of snowplow operators needed to be fully staffed.
+In a statement Tuesday, the Kansas Department of Transportation said they did not have enough equipment operators, particularly snowplow operators.
+According to KDOT, they are 30% short of snowplow operators needed to be fully staffed.

 “We want motorists to understand why it could take longer this season to clear highways during storms,” said Secretary Lorenz.
 “Knowing this allows motorists to plan ahead, alter or even delay travel plans, which in turn helps them stay safe.”